 - Black raspberries

-If you do not prune the cane in fall, it will produce another smaller second crop on the lower half of the raspberry canes the following summer.
+If you do not prune the cane in the fall, it will produce another smaller second crop on the lower half of the raspberry canes the following summer.

 Black raspberries bear dark color fruit in June or July.
 It is produced on vines trained as shrubs.
 The black raspberries do not need a trellis.